Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: Numerical Investigation

 \subsection{Fuel saving and time-window size correlation}

-Recall that the origin and destination time $T^O_v$ and $T^D_v$ for a vehicle $v$ is generated such that $T^D_v-T^O_v=(1+\gamext)L_v$.
-The length of the `spare' time for $v$ is $T^D_v-T^O_v-L_v=\gamext L_v$, and it reflects the time flexibility of $v$ for platooning.
-Given that $T^O_v$ is randomly drawn from the interval $[0,\gamfull\ol{L}]$, the ratio between the average length of spare time and the length of time horizon is given as

-We refer $\gamext/\gamfull$ as the extension ratio in this section, and it measures the overall flexibility for platooning.
+From \ref{sec:EC-origin-dest-time}, the ratio $\gamext/\gamfull$ (defined as time-window-size / travel-time, referred as the extension ratio in this section) used in generating $T^O_v$ and $T^D_v$ for $v\in\cV$ measures the overall time flexibility for platooning.
 We investigate the total fuel saving of the vehicle system as a function of the extension ratio.
 In the experiments, we let the extension ratio grow from 0.01 to 0.15 with the step size 0.01.
 For a fixed extension ratio, we generate 20 numerical instances by randomly sampling $T^O_v$ for every vehicle $v$ and solve them to obtain the total fuel saving.
-The experiments are conducted on four network-$N$ combinations: Art100, Art200, CC100 and CC200, respectively.
-The results are given in Figure~\ref{fig:fuel-vs-idle-time}.
+The experiments are conducted on the CC100 instance.
+The results are given in \figref{fig:fuel-vs-idle-time}(a).
 The figure shows that the total fuel saving monotonically increases as the extension ratio increases, but the magnitude of increment decreases.
-It is also observed that the uncertainty led by the randomness of selecting $T^O_v$ is relatively small compared to the objective value (i.e., less than 5\%).
-For Art100 and CC100, the level of uncertainty decreases as the extension ratio increases, which shows that the increment of spare time can mitigate the uncertainty of origin time generation.
-Furthermore, the 200-vehicle system seems to have lower level of uncertainty compared to the 100-vehicle counterpart.
-Indeed, given that the time horizon $[0,\gamfull\ol{L}]$ is fixed, when more vehicles are involved, the RTW's of these vehicles are more likely to overlap for a fixed extension ratio.
+It is also observed that the variation of the objective due to the randomness of $T^O_v$ is less than 5\%.
+The variation of objective decreases as the extension ratio increases, which shows that the increment of spare time can mitigate the uncertainty in the origin time selection.